posit-dev/rsconnect-python/README.md

 to enable later redeployment.
 This data is stored alongside the deployed file, in an `rsconnect-python` subdirectory, if possible.
-If that location is not writable during deployment, then the metadata will be stored in the global configuration directory specified above.
+If that location is not writable during deployment, then the deployment data will be stored in the global configuration directory specified above.